rishabh-agarwal/googleTestDemo/README.md

 # Google Test POC

 # Google Test Installation
+I know installation for googletest can be little bit challenging since there are multiple ways.
+I found this way to be easiest and also covered some basic test cases.
+Hope this will be helpful.

 For this demo we are using Eclipse Photon as our IDE

 **Installing Google Test Lib** (Note: This project already includes googleTest Lib, so you can skip to eclipse configuration)